 “The price gap between the average new and used car is right around $20,000,” according to Joe Wiesenfelder, Cars.com’s Executive Editor.
 Taking the 2009 Land Rover Range Rover Sport 3.0 TD V6 HSE as an example; a new one would cost you a clean £98,000 while an almost new [...]

 The type of fuel your car runs on, among other things, is among the first things to consider in the car-buying process.
-This is because petrol and diesel cars drive quite differently and some cars are often designed predominantly around either petrol or diesel engines.
+This is because these cars drive quite differently and some cars are often designed predominantly around either of the two engines.

-According to Wikipedia, a petrol engine (known as a gasoline engine in American English) is an internal combustion engine with spark-ignition, designed to run on petrol (gasoline) and similar volatile fuels.
+According to Wikipedia, a petrol engines an internal combustion engine with spark-ignition, designed to run on gasoline and similar volatile fuels.
 This is in contrast to a diesel engine which Wikipedia refers to as a compression-ignition or CI engine.
 It is an internal combustion engine in which ignition of the fuel that has been injected into the combustion chamber is caused by the high temperature which a gas achieves when greatly compressed (adiabatic compression).

 To help determine which one is most suitable, there are some key points to take into consideration.
 Some of the determining factors include: